ncase/anxiety/scenes/act4.md

 # act4d_yes

+b: Hang on human, we might be making them uncomfortable.

-h3: Ah, I don't mean to make you feel awkward!
+h2: Ah, I don't mean to make you feel awkward!

 h2: Just saying, you can sit here if you want to.